How to Prepare a High-Stakes Business Presentation – Your 3-Phase Process

 Meet the Author: Benjamin Ball

-Why Most Business Presentations Fail (And How to Fix Yours)
+Why So Many High-Stakes Presentations Fail (And How to Fix Yours)

 Think about the last truly great business presentation you saw.
-Chances are, it stood out because it was clear, compelling, and memorable.
-But most presentations blend into a forgettable haze of bullet points and monotone delivery.
+Chances are, it stood out because it was clear, compelling and memorable.
+But most presentations blend into a forgettable haze of bullet points and promotion.

-Whether you’re pitching to investors, updating stakeholders, or leading a team meeting, the difference between a presentation that lands and one that flops comes down to how you prepare.
-Below, we break down the key steps to crafting a business presentation that gets results—and avoids the common pitfalls that lose your audience in the first minute.
+Whether you’re pitching to investors, updating stakeholders or leading a team meeting, the difference between a presentation that lands and one that flops comes down to how you prepare.
+Below, we break down the three key steps to create a high-stakes presentation that gets results.

 “PowerPoint makes us stupid.”